 You could rank for and get clicks for nearby areas, and you’re making it clear you don’t just focus on one city.

 Step 4: Set up a Google My Business listing

 Google My Business is absolutely essential if you are a local business who wants to get found on Google.
 And the good news is that your listing is free.

 It’s Google My Business data that helps you show up in the map results.

-And it’s Google My Business data that gives those rich results that show up on the right side when someone searches for your business name.
+And it’s Google My Business data that gives those rich results (with photos, reviews, phone number, and more) that show up on the right side of Google when someone searches for your business name.